isabella232/OfficeDocs-O365ServiceDescriptions-pr.es-ES/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-germany.md

 <sup>3</sup> If using directory synchronization with a local Active Directory, you must delete accounts or change passwords by using the local Active Directory, rather than the Office 365 portal or by using the Azure Active Directory module for Windows PowerShell.<br/>
 <sup>4</sup> To learn how to set self-service password management policies for users, see [Manage Passwords in Azure AD](/azure/active-directory/user-help/active-directory-passwords-update-your-own-password).<br/>
 <sup>5</sup> Reducing seats that were purchased with a term discount may be subject to an early termination fee.
 This does not apply to subscriptions paid on a monthly basis.<br/>
-<sup>6</sup> Office 365 planes de Germany Education A1 no admiten cambios en los puestos de licencia del centro Microsoft 365 administración.<br/>
+<sup>6</sup> Office 365 planes de Germany Education A1 no admiten cambios de puestos de licencia de la Centro de administración de Microsoft 365.<br/>
 <sup>7</sup> The right to use client software applications, such as Office 365 ProPlus Office 2016, and Office 2013 is included in some Office 365 Germany plans.
 Client software applications run on an end user's device rather than in data centers in Germany.
 For purposes of your agreement with Microsoft, client software applications are not [German Online Services](https://microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&amp;DocumentTypeId=58).
 Las aplicaciones de software cliente también pueden obtener acceso a servicios en línea de un usuario final que no son servicios en línea alemanes.
 German data residency commitments and access control by the German data trustee apply only to the German Online Services.<br/>
 <sup>8</sup> [La autenticación moderna](https://support.office.com/article/modern-authentication-be-enabled-776c0036-66fd-41cb-8928-5495c0f9168a) debe estar habilitada para su uso Office 365 Alemania.<br/>
 <sup>9</sup> Office 365 Alemania se basa en el cumplimiento de los estándares de seguridad y cumplimiento en la nube de Office 365.
 Office 365 offers a comprehensive set of certifications, independently assessed by accredited auditors as part of SOC, ISO and audits.
 The certifications include ISO 27001/27002, 27017, 27018 and SOC 1 &amp; 2 certification.
 The additional data trustee controls in Office 365 Germany will be evaluated by independent assessors as part of our annual ISO and SOC audits.